CERT of Skagit County

 We delivered two great classes: CERT Program Manager and CERT Train the Trainer.
 Thank you to the instructors and to all the people who took the time to attend the class!

 Community Emergency Response Team

-Our most recent CERT classes were held at the Sedro Woolley Fire Station.
-The classes were both humorous and serious.
+CERT classes held at the Sedro-Woolley Fire Station were both humorous and serious.
 It felt like being a kid again when we put out fires using fire extinguishers and the fire hose at the station.
-Other classes covered the organization of CERT, disaster psychology, triage, disaster medical operations, search and rescue, and terrorism.
+Other classes covered the organization of CERT, Disaster Psychology, Triage, Disaster Medical Operations, Search and Rescue, and Terrorism.
 Everything was implemented to help us feel comfortable in decision making roles.
 The instructors were knowledgeable, patient and friendly.
 We had a great turnout of people learning to take care of themselves, their families and their communities.
-The next Basic CERT classes will be held in Mount Vernon and Anacortes, for more information, please check the Upcoming Classes pages at the top of your screen and select the desired city.
+For information on classes, open the Upcoming Classes drop down at the top of your screen and select the desired city.